DataScience-MD/news-scraping-exercise/README.md

 Modifications to the main repo by team Bad Ozone Grasshoppers
 ## About
 This repository contains code and supporting documents for the News Scraping exercise.
 Modifications to this code were made by the Bad Ozone Grasshoppers.
+Additional Analysis added at by Secret Squirrels.

 ## BLUF
 **Usage:** Execute [Colab based Jupyter notebook](https://github.com/PurpleDin0/news-scraping-exercise/blob/master/Execution_Notebook.ipynb) to run code in online sandbox, or run [news_reuters.py](https://github.com/PurpleDin0/news-scraping-exercise/blob/master/news_reuters.py) from a python3 environment.